pranjalsaxena/CeleryExp/README.md

 # My Celery Experiments

 This repo consists basic Celery Experimentation Rig.
-I have also written a Medium article for this, please read it here.
+<br>I have also written a Medium article for this, please read it [here](https://medium.com/@curious_human/step-by-step-guide-to-learn-celery-using-jupyter-notebook-and-redis-fd53c9c0f2f7).
-Follow these steps to setup this rig in your machine.
+<br>Follow these steps to setup this rig in your machine.

 a.
 Run setup.ps1
 <br>b.
 Install Docker and Redis Image